About

 University of Chicago

-I am currently a postdoctoral fellow at NYU, and will join the faculty of Fordham Law in Fall 2023.
-Prior to arriving at NYU, I was a postdoctoral scholar at UC Berkeley's Social Science Data Lab (D-Lab), and a visting postdoc at ETH Zurich's Center for Law and Economics.
+Prior to arriving at Fordham, I held a number of academic positions.
+I was a postdoctoral research fellow at NYU's Information Law Institute, a postdoctoral scholar at UC Berkeley's Social Science Data Lab (D-Lab), and a visting postdoc at ETH Zurich's Center for Law and Economics.
 I earned my PhD at Berkeley Law, where I specialized in Law & Economics, JD at Yale Law School, and BA in Political Science and History from Rutgers University - New Brunswick.
-During graduate school, I was a recipient of a D-Lab Data Science Fellowship, and a research fellowship from the Law, Economics, and Politics Center.
 I was also a Google Policy Fellow at Engine, a Data Science for Social Good Fellow at the University of Chicago, and a Technology Policy Intern at GitHub.

 For more details, please see my CV .